- Search The Registry

 *Jimmy Griffin was born on this date in 1917.
 He was a Black police officer and community activist.

-In the 1950s and '60s, Griffin also traveled throughout Minnesota refereeing small-college and high school football and basketball games.
-He was the first Black person seen in some towns.
-He was always conscious of the presence of racism in Minnesota, Griffin said when he was interviewed in recent years.
-He chose to fight it mostly by trying to bridge differences, sometimes irritating people who had less patience.
+In the 1950s and '60s, Griffin also traveled throughout Minnesota, refereeing small-college and high school football and basketball games.
+He was the first black person seen in some towns.
+He was always conscious of racism in Minnesota, Griffin said when he was interviewed in recent years.
+He fought it mostly by trying to bridge differences, sometimes irritating people with less patience.

-He had three daughters and 5 grandchildren.
-Griffin and his wife established a scholarship in his daughter Vianne's name at Central, and he shared a gift for people who contributed to the scholarship fund: a copy of his published autobiography, "Jimmy Griffin: A Son of Rondo."
-Jimmy Griffin died on November 23, 2002 in St. Paul.
+He had three daughters and five grandchildren.
+Griffin and his wife established a scholarship in his daughter Vianne's name at Central.
+He shared a gift for people who contributed to the scholarship fund: a copy of his published autobiography, "Jimmy Griffin: A Son of Rondo."
+Jimmy Griffin died on November 23, 2002, in St. Paul.